| Safe Haskell | Safe |

 getContents :: IO String #

-operation returns all user input as a single string, which
+The getContents operation returns all user input as a single string, which

 is read lazily as it is needed